awarenessxz/IOT-TrashBin-Manager/README.md

 - **Setting up CloudMQTT**
 	1. Go to [CloudMQTT](https://www.cloudmqtt.com/) to create an account.
 	2. Follow the procedure to create an instance.
 Obtain the important credentials: **server, user, password, port**
-	3. Use the following codes to connect to the broker
+	3. Edit the following codes in all the MQTT Client above to connect to the broker
 		- Python codes to connect to broker
 			```python
 			broker_address = "something.cloudmqtt.com"